konradrussa/game/README.md

 Esc - end game

-r - restart, when you get to blue point
+r - restart, when you get to blue point or enemy reaches you first

 arrow up - up